Conferment ceremony of doctoral degrees

 Participate in the conferment ceremony 2018

 The University of Borås is entitled to award doctoral degrees within certain areas.
 If you have received your doctoral degree within one of these areas during the period 1 March 2017 - 28 February 2018, you are entitled to be a part of the annual conferment ceremony of doctoral degrees in 2018.
 Please contact Johanna Avadahl, Master of Ceremonies, if you are interested in participating in the ceremony.
-The date for the next conferment ceremony will soon be published.
+The next conferment ceremony will take place Friday 4 May 2018.

 The conferment ceremony is not a formal examination act.
 It is optional to participate in this ceremony.
 A prerequisite for taking part in the ceremony is that you have received your doctoral degree (documented in Ladok) from the University of Borås.